sakisvlv/Ted/README.md

-Linked In Alike project for Technologies of Internet Applications lesson.
+Linked In Alike project for Technologies of Internet Applications class of National and Kapodistrian University of Athens - Department of Informatics & Telecommunications

 5 layers architecture